Saurolophus vs. Parasaurolophus: What Are The Differences?

 So, both dinosaurs lived in the same era, but they also lived millions of years apart from each other.
 At least, that’s the current estimate for them.

-Saurolophus vs Parasaurolophus: Who Would Win in a Fight?
+Saurolophus vs. Parasaurolophus: Who Would Win in a Fight?

 A Parasaurolophus would win a fight against a Saurolophus.
-The Parasaurolophus was much bigger and probably more powerful than the Saurolophus.
+Parasaurolophus was much bigger and probably more powerful than Saurolophus.
 As a result, it’s hard to imagine that the smaller dinosaur could manage to kill the larger one.

 In the fight, the two animals would rely on their size to issue a killing blow, probably with some combination of their heads, tails, and feet.
 Ultimately, the dinosaurs would probably have to knock over their opponent and then stomp it to death.